Amriteshwork/ai_monk/README.md

 **Vehicle Detection** application built with **YOLOv11**, **FastAPI**, and **Gradio**.
 It provides an interactive web interface and REST API for running inference on images using a pretrained model.
+It can predict: **bus, car, microbus, motorbike, pickup-van, and truck**

 ---